Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic mesh quality measures

 In the ideal case when perfect alignment and equidistribution are reached everywhere, one has $q_{ali} \equiv 1$ and $q_{eq} \equiv 1$ over the entire $\Omega$.
-For the general situation, we may not have perfect alignment or equidistribution.
+In practice, one usually does not have perfect alignment or equidistribution.
 In this case, functions $q_{ali}(\vx)$ and $q_{eq}(\vx)$ indicate how closely the alignment and equidistribution conditions are satisfied at point $\vx$.
-The overall alignment and distribution measures can then be defined as
+The overall alignment and equidistribution measures can then be defined as

 From the inequality of the arithmetic and geometric means and the fact that

 it is not difficult to show that both $Q_{ali}$ and $Q_{eq}$ have the range $[1,\infty)$.
 Moreover, the smaller they are, the better the alignment and equidistribution of the mapping $\cF$.